TheBillionaires/p2/README.md

   "password": "password"
 }
 ```
-Create the database tables below and refer to the main branch for the latest demo.
+Create the database tables below

 Note: For development purposes the host is localhost but this will need to be updated if you decide to deploy the application.
 By Default, MySQL gives the user 'root' with all privileges.
 You can simply change this to another user if desired.
 In this application we named our database 'posts', however, if you went with a different name this will need to be changed.